-A broad range of economic activities and sectors depend on marine resources, natural capital and ecosystem services.
-This includes a primary sector (e.g. fishing and aquaculture), the marine extractive industry (e.g. oil, gas, and other minerals), manufacturing industries (e.g. shipbuilding, nautical equipment, sport goods, apparel, etc.), and services (e.g. food, beverage, accommodation and recreational activities in coastal areas, maritime transport, finance, insurance, defence, etc.).

 The Blue Economy (BE), encompassing all economic activities based on or related to oceans and seas, directly employs over 3.5 million people in the EU and accounts for 1.3 % of EU Gross Value Added (GVA).
-Established blue economy sectors, including fisheries, aquaculture, coastal tourism, maritime transport, port activities, shipbuilding and marine extraction of oil and gas, generated a GVA of €171.1 billion in 2021, up by 35 % compared with 2020.
+Established blue economy sectors, including fisheries, aquaculture, coastal tourism, maritime transport, port activities, shipbuilding and marine extraction of oil and gas, generated a GVA of €171.1 billion in 2021, up by 35 % compared with 2020, when most Blue Economy sectors – particularly Coastal Tourism – suffered from the restrictions imposed by the COVID-19 pandemic, making the lowest contribution to the EU economy since 2009.
 These figures do not include the marine defence industry and other emerging sectors for which data is not fully available in the public domain.
 The contribution of the BE to the entire EU economy extends well beyond the abovementioned sectors.
 It also supports a wide range of related industries and services across multiple supply chains, leading to considerable spillover effects and economic benefits, further amplifying its economic impact.
 Furthermore, the blue economy has the potential to drive innovation and technological advancements in a wide range of sectors, such as marine renewable energy, aquaculture, desalination, robotics, and marine biotechnology.

 Seas and oceans remain largely unexploited compared to land, holding vast potential for economic growth and development.
 Their exploitation requires careful management to ensure a sustainable, resilient and competitive BE.
 In turn, marine ecosystems require conservation and restoration activities, thereby creating new opportunities for sustainable management practices, nature-based solutions and green employment.

+Enablers, solutions & way forward

+A broad range of economic activities and sectors depend on marine resources, natural capital and ecosystem services.
+This includes a primary sector (e.g. fishing and aquaculture), the marine extractive industry (e.g. oil, gas, and other minerals), manufacturing industries (e.g. shipbuilding, nautical equipment, sport goods, apparel, etc.), and services (e.g. food, beverage, accommodation and recreational activities in coastal areas, maritime transport, finance, insurance, defence, etc.).
+For some of the more “established” BE sectors, EU Member States regularly share comparable statistics about their socio-economic performance mainly via Eurostat.
+This includes economic activities in the Marine living resources, Marine non-living resources, Offshore wind energy, Port activities, Shipbuilding and repair, Maritime transport, and Coastal tourism sectors.
+Economic activities of other sectors, such as emerging business applications harnessing innovative technologies and nature-based solutions, are less available in Eurostat statistics.
+This includes economic activities in sectors such as Blue Biotechnology, Desalination, Ecosystem restoration, Innovative marine infrastructure, Research, Robotics, etc.

+The following table provides an overview of some of the most promising enabling solutions for the sustainability transition under implementation in the BE, sector by sector (Table 1).
+Based on good practices and sectoral policies inspired by the European Green Deal, the solutions presented in this table offer leverage points towards the establishment of a regenerative environment in the EU.

 Relevant policy and governance frameworks